rajamca66/release-ninja/README.md

 1. `bundle install`
 2. `rake db:setup`
 3. `cp .template.env .env`
 4. Obtain your Github Client ID and Secret from https://github.com/settings/applications.
 Place these in the .env file in the correct place.
+The settings should look like the github settings at the bottom of this document.
 5. Create a new Github Personal Access Token with [repo, write_repo_hook]
 6. `cp spec/fixtures/your_repos.template.yaml spec/fixtures/your_repos.private.yaml`
 7. Enter in some repos that you have both private / public / organizationally.
 This will allow for the RepositoryList spec to come out of it's pending state.
 These private files should not go in VCS.